SAP/abap-cleaner/docs/rules/AlignClearFreeAndSortRule.md

      comp3
      comp4.

-    SORT mt_other_table BY   comp1 comp2 DESCENDING
+    SORT: mt_other_table BY   comp1 comp2 DESCENDING
-     comp3 comp4 AS TEXT.
+     comp3 comp4 AS TEXT,
+          mt_third_table BY  component1 AS TEXT
+      component2   component3.
   ENDMETHOD.
 ```